When it comes to our 8 dimensions of wellness, stress is one of the biggest threats.

 Stay organized.
 Avoid disorder and confusion by keeping track of everything you need to do and staying on top of your daily activities.

 Avoid procrastination.
 Set yourself up for success by creating habits that help you work more efficiently.

-The process of reducing stress is different for each person, and it may take some time to find the best stress management techniques for you.
-Many of the best stress management activities also take some practice.
+The process of reducing stress is different for each person, and it may take some time to find the best stress reduction techniques for you.
+Many of these activities also take some practice, so be patient.

 (1) WebMD Medical Reference (October 2018) How Stress Affects Your Health

 (2) WebMD Medical Reference (October 2018) Stress Symptoms

 (3) Harvard Health Publishing.
 Stress Management: Enhance your well-being by reducing stress and building resilience